Bachelor of Ministry

 A lifetime career

-I believe that the BMin will prepare you to address these complexities and take an active role in shaping your world – no matter where your future lies.
-Specifically, the BMin will provide you with a thorough foundation in theology and biblical studies, shaping a Christian worldview that will directly connect to your vocation – and in addition you will find opportunities to gain the practical expertise required for contemporary ministry.
-You will develop creative thinking skills, so that you can provide innovative and flexible solutions to contemporary social and cultural questions.
+The BMin will provide you with a thorough foundation in theology and biblical studies, shaping a Christian worldview that will directly connect to your vocation – and in addition you will find opportunities to gain the practical expertise required for ministry.
+You will develop creative thinking skills, so that you can provide innovative and flexible solutions to social and cultural questions.
 You will also become effective communicators and leaders who uphold and exhibit integrity and justice.

 Program Director, Bachelor of Ministry

 Complete an online Higher Education Application for Admission Form

 On filling the application, please be prepared to upload the following digital documentation (PDF, jpeg):1) An Identity Photo - passport style photograph for use on a student ID 2) Proof of Identity - A Certified copy of your birth certificate OR Australian Passport OR Australian Citizenship Certificate 3) Credentials for entrance into the Degree - Certified copy of your relevant Certificate, Diploma, Academic transcripts OR CV * (If you wish to apply for Recognition of Cross Credit RCC, transcript evidence subjects completed)

 NB: International Applicants - consult https://www.ac.edu.au/international-students/ for information and application details

 The Bachelor of Ministry is a degree comprised of 24 subjects (240 credit points).
 Every program for this award shall include:

 Full-Time: 3 Years (4 subjects per semester, 40 credit points)

 Part-Time: Up to 10 Years (1 - 2 subjects per semester)